Visas and immigration

 Non-EU/EFTA nationals

-Visa options became much more complicated when it comes to non-EU citizens.
+Visa options became much more complicated for non-EU citizens.
 Citizens of some countries, such as Canada or the USA, do not need an entry visa for stays up to three months.
 Citizens of other countries, however, do need an entry visa, so be sure to do your research to find out the application and entry requirements based on your nationality.

 Types of Austrian visas

 If you are planning to visit or live in Austria, you may need a visa.
-Your nationality and reason for your visit will determine whether or not you need an Austrian visa, as well as what kind.
+Your nationality and reason for your visit will determine whether or not you need one, as well as what kind.

 Here are the general types of visas for Austria:

-• Short-term visas – these visas allow you to stay in Austria for six months or less and do not automatically include authorization to work
+• Short-term visas – these documents allow you to stay in Austria for six months or less and do not automatically include work authorization.

-• Temporary residence permits – these longer-term visas are designed for those planning to stay longer than six months or those planning to be in Austria for a specific time or purpose, such as study or research
+• Temporary residence permits – these longer-term visas are designed for those planning to stay longer than six months or for a specific purpose, such as study or research.

 You will find more information and resources, such as eligibility, timelines, and how to apply for an Austrian visa, below.